Rolaanddd/Attendance-Calculator/README.md

 # ClassTrack - The Attendance Calculator

-**Check how many classes you can bunk or attend to maintain your target attendance.**
+**Track how many classes you can bunk or attend to maintain your target attendance.**

----

 ## Features